Honi Soit (album)

 Honi Soit is the seventh solo studio album by the Welsh rock musician John Cale, released on 9 March 1981 by A&M Records, and was his first studio album in six years following 1975's Helen of Troy.
 It was recorded and mixed by Harvey Goldberg at CBS 30th Street and Mediasound in New York City with the intention of making a more commercial album with record producer Mike Thorne at the helm, Thorne would soon be known for his work with Soft Cell.
 "Dead or Alive" was the only single released from the album but it did not chart.
 However, Honi Soit is Cale's only studio album to date to chart on the US Billboard 200, peaking at No. 154.

 In 1991, Universal re-released the album on CD.
-It only held the songs from the original LP.
+It only included the songs from the original LP.
 This same version of the album has been reissued twice: in 2004 and 2018.

 Content

-All of the tracks on Honi Soit were written by John Cale, except for "Streets of Laredo", a traditional song arranged by Cale about a dying cowboy telling his story to another cowboy.
+All of the tracks on Honi Soit were written by John Cale, except for "Streets of Laredo", an American cowboy ballad arranged by Cale in which a dying ranger tells his story to another cowboy.
 The track "Need Your Loving" was left off the album in favour of "Riverbank".

-American artist Andy Warhol suggested that the album should be called John and Yoko, and provided the cover art, in black and white, but against Warhol's wishes Cale colorized it, a decision recounted by Cale on the song "A Dream" from his 1990 collaboration studio album with Lou Reed about Warhol, Songs for Drella.
+The American artist Andy Warhol suggested that the album should be called John and Yoko, and provided the cover art, in black and white, but against Warhol's wishes Cale colorized it, a decision recounted by Cale on the song "A Dream" from his 1990 collaboration studio album with Lou Reed about Warhol, Songs for Drella.
 In a tongue-in-cheek allusion to the song "Fighter Pilot", the credits on the sleeve give each of the musicians a mock military aviation role, with Cale described as "flight surgeon".
 The album's title is an abbreviation of the phrase Honi soit qui mal y pense (French: "shame upon him who thinks evil of it"), the motto of the British chivalric Order of the Garter.